gmp007/PropertyExtractor/README.md

 ## Installation

 **PropertyExtractor** offers straightforward installation options suitable for various user preferences as explained below.
-We note that in all the installation options, all the libraries and dependables are automatically determined and installed alongside the PropertyExtractor.
+We note that all the libraries and dependables are automatically determined and installed alongside the PropertyExtractor executable **"propextract"** in all the installation options.

 1. **Using pip**: Our recommended way to install the **PropertyExtractor** package is using pip.
-   - Quickly install the latest version of the SMATool package with pip by executing:
+   - Quickly install the latest version of the **PropertyExtractor** package with pip by executing:
      ```
      pip install -U propextract
      ```